LOCAL & REGIONAL RESOURCES

 Sidewalk Film Festival’s Salon is a free monthly networking and educational event held at Rojo, generally on the first Tuesday of the month, aimed at film makers and film fans alike.

-The Alliance supports and advocates for policies, practices, and partnerships that promote excellence in arts education throughout the state.
+The Alliance supports and advocates for policies, practices, and partnerships that promote public awareness of and engagement in the arts through education and advocacy throughout the state.

 Alabama Association of Nonprofits